lpsantao/agentic_geekgirls/README.md

 ## Implemented Patterns

-Each pattern is available in two frameworks — Google ADK and LangGraph — so you can compare approaches side by side.
+Each pattern is available in two frameworks (Google ADK and LangGraph) so you can compare approaches side by side.

 | Pattern | Google ADK | LangGraph |
 |---|---|---|